pbrodka/SQ4MLN/README.md

 4. R Code folder contains R scripts used to run experiments.

 Please cite as:
-Bródka, P., Jankowski, J., & Michalski, R. (2020).
-Sequential seeding in multilayer networks. arXiv preprint arXiv:2009.05335.
+Bródka, P., Jankowski, J., & Michalski, R. (2021).
+Sequential seeding in multilayer networks.
+Chaos 31 doi: 10.1063/5.0023427

+For an example on how to run the code please see https://www.codeocean.com/ for “Sequential Seeding in Multilayer Networks” (2021).